 Who is TrialSim for?

-TrialSim puts you in a realistic courtroom simulation — scored on the PRESENCE framework, the professional standard judges and supervising attorneys use to evaluate real advocacy.
+TrialSim puts you in a realistic courtroom simulation — scored on PRESENCE, our proprietary framework inspired by how judges and supervising attorneys evaluate real advocacy.
 Log the reps before the pressure hits.

 Step into realistic courtroom simulations across all six phases.
 From opening statements to appellate advocacy — each one designed to expose exactly where your advocacy breaks down.